2009–10 Dundee United F.C. season: In

-The club confirmed the pre-contract signings of three players in June, with Slovakian goalkeeper Dušan Perniš to follow in January.
+The club confirmed the pre-contract signings of three players in June, with Slovak goalkeeper Dušan Perniš to follow in January.
 Scotland international Andy Webster followed on a season-long loan deal - some eight years after nearly signing from Arbroath, and former Manchester City goalkeeper Nicky Weaver signing on a short-term contract.
 In late September 2009, midfielder Mark Fotheringham was signed on a three-month contract ahead of his January 2010 move to Anorthosis Famagusta.
 In February, Latvian defender Pāvels Mihadjuks signed a short-term deal until the end of the season.